rafapolmann/marajoara-cinema-management/README.md

 * Movie register
 * Session register
 * In theater presentation
-* Management and buy tickets
+* Management and ticket order

-During the development process was following the best practices like DDD, layered architecture, SOLID, Unit Tests and Integration Tests.
+Best practices like, DDD, layered architecture, SOLID, Unit Tests and Integration Tests, were followed during the development.

-This project has had as purpose the study of the frameworks and components used in its development.
+The purpose of this project was the study of it's used components and frameworks.

 ## 🛠️ Built With